 1940 and Dolly Taylor is seen in Rectory Lane.
 Stand outside the cemetery and look back towards the Church to fix the location.
 (Pic.Des Taylor).

 Rectory Lane, at the entrance to Saint Mary's Road, as it was in 1948 looking towards what was known as the Heath.
-The road name was derived from the small Gospel Hall that stood here just off picture.
+The small Gospel Hall stood here, just off picture.
 (Pic.Des Taylor).

 The scene March 2015.
 (Pic.
 R. Gooderham).